irfanullahjan/cm3035-advanced-web-development/final/README.md

 ## REST API and other endpoints

 ## Form handling

 Being a single page application (SPA), the forms and other actions are submitted via AJAX as `application/json` in most cases, except where complex data such as files are submitted along with other info, in which case I submit the form as `multipart/form-data`.

 In the frontend, the forms are handled using an excellent React.js library called [Formik](https://formik.org/).
 Since Next.js itself is built on top on React.js, we can use Formik with Next.js as well.
 Formik simplifies React.js forms because it encapsultes the form state and simplifies JSX syntax of the forms dramatcially compared to raw React.js forms by using a React.js feature called [Context](https://reactjs.org/docs/context.html).

-I have a custom `FormikInput` component at location `/frontend/components` and in there I get the form input's `onChange` handlers and other details using a React hook called `useField`.
+I have a custom `FormikInput` component at location `frontend/components` and in there I get the form input's `onChange` handlers and other details using a React hook called `useField`.
 This component then simply from the React context knows the form it is included in and lets the formik handle it state using `name` prop.

-Formik then calls appropriate methods I passdd into `useFormik` hook e.g. onSubmit based on user actions.
+Formik then calls appropriate methods I passdd into `useFormik` hook e.g. `onSubmit` based on user actions.

 ### Validation